tjrobinson/tjrobinson.net/content/blog/2011-05-11-why-we-stopped-using-the-microsoft-sync-framework.md

 ---
-title: "Why we stopped using the Microsoft Sync Framework"
+title: Why we stopped using the Microsoft Sync Framework
-date: "2011-05-11"
+date: 2011-05-11
+tags:
+  - microsoft
 ---

 # Why we stopped using the Microsoft Sync Framework